NavabShariff/shared-library/README.md

 ### 📄 About

-This reusable workflow performs bug analysis using [SpotBugs](https://spotbugs.github.io/) on a Maven project.
+This reusable workflow performs Bug Analysis analysis using [SpotBugs](https://spotbugs.github.io/) on a Maven project.
 It supports downloading previously compiled code artifacts, executing the SpotBugs analysis, and uploading the resulting report file for further review or integration in later CI/CD stages.

 ### 🔧 Usage